The Promised Messiah

 “All manner of things will come to thee from all directions, multitudes will come from every side.”

 “Kings will seek blessings from thy clothes.”

-These revelations were published in the Barahin-i-Ahmadiyya in 1884 when he was but little known.
+These revelations were published in the Barahin-i-Ahmadiyya in 1884 when he was little known.
 No sooner, however was the book published than his name spread to the farthest of India and many an eye was fixed upon him in the hope that he would champion the cause of Islam and safeguard it from the attacks of its foes.
-These people were justified in this hope, but God had determined to fulfill the hope in a way different from that which they had come to expect and were to show that those very persons who professed that they were ready to lay down their lives for his sake would later on prove most thirsty for his blood and endeavor by all means to bring him to naught.
+These people were justified in this hope, but God had determined to fulfil the hope in a way different from that which they had come to expect and were to show that those very persons who professed that they were ready to lay down their lives for his sake would later on prove most thirsty for his blood and endeavour by all means to bring him to naught.
 The acceptance of his claim was destined to be brought about not by human means, it was to be effected by mighty attacks of God.